sbstn-gbl/sbstn-gbl.github.io/menu/teaching.md

 learning (ML) methods.
 Students learn the needed tools and conceptual frameworks needed to identify and exploit the opportunities that big data sources create.

-### "Machine Learning in Marketing: Theory and Applications" (WS 2020/21, MSc)
+### Machine Learning in Marketing: Theory and Applications, MSc (2020/21)

-I developed this MSc course for students from quantitative fields such as quantitative marketing, OR, economics, statistics and computer science in mind.
+I developed this course for students from quantitative fields such as quantitative marketing, OR, economics, statistics and computer science in mind.
 The course prepares students in their last year of study for solving real-world marketing problems using modern quantitative methods.
 The course first reviews theoretical foundations in